ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This section provides definitions, key concepts, and overviews of the components of a Baseline Protocol Implementation compliant with the requirements of this document.

 ## 2.1 Agreement
+An agreement is a manifestation of mutual assent by two or more parties to one another see [Cornell Law School](https://www.law.cornell.edu/wex/agreement).
 An Agreement between two or more Counterparties allows for transactions between them dealing with, for example, commercial items such as products.
 An Agreement governs and defines all transactions between counterparties.

 **[R1]**	Transacting counterparties  MUST have a corresponding agreement.

 ## 2.2	State Object
 A State Object is an item which can be exchanged between counterparties to an agreement, whose state the counterparties have agreed on and which is defined in an agreement.
-In the context of this standard, a State Object is assumed to represent either an asset, a product offering or a service offering transacted between counterparties.
+In the context of this standard, a State Object is assumed to be a document derived from an agreement and representing a specific state of either an asset, a product offering or a service offering transacted between counterparties.

-Examples include but are not limited to:
+Examples include but are not limited to a
+* Quote
+* Order
+* Invoice
+referencing for example:
 * Digital Services
 * Physical Products
 * Financial Assets

 ## 2.3 Transacting Counterparties
-A transaction counterparty, or simply counterparty, that requests one or more state objects from another counterparty is the Requester with respect to the state object.
-The Requester can also be the end (non-counterparty) recipient of one or more state objects.
+A transaction counterparty, or simply counterparty, that requests one or more State Objects from another counterparty is the Requester with respect to the State Object.
+The Requester can also be the final recipient of one or more State Objects.

-A counterparty that provides one or more state object to another counterparty is the Provider with respect to the provided state objects.
-The Provider is accountable to the Requester for all the state objects it provides to the Requester.
+A counterparty that provides one or more State Object to another counterparty is the Provider with respect to the provided State Objects.
+The Provider is accountable to the Requester for all the State Objects it provides to the Requester.

-A Requester may request state objects from multiple Providers and in the context of a supply chain of state objects, a Provider of one state object may also play the role of a Requester of other state objects.
+A Requester may request State Objects from multiple Providers and in the context of a supply chain of State Objects, a Provider of one State Object may also play the role of a Requester of other State Objects.

 ## 2.4 Commercially and Legally Binding Documents
-Prior to establishing a business and operational environment, Requester(s) and Provider(s) (“the parties”) sign documents that commercially and legally bind the parties.
+Prior to establishing a business and operational environment, Requester(s) and Provider(s) (“the parties”) sign agreements that commercially and legally bind the parties.

 Such documents may be presented as a combination of one or more of the following: Master Services Agreement, Specific Terms and Conditions and an Order.